Make Things New

 “Knowing the work of Lorraine García-Nakata for decades now, her powerful images are always exquisitely rendered, whether in charcoal, pastels, or acrylics.
 Her new mural series called Make Things New are beautiful hand-painted monumental figures that sparkle, inspire, and rejoice in the celebration of cultural pride.
 With the lush use of color and brushwork, these works invite the viewer to absorb not only the joy and beauty of her subjects but also the rich and technical virtuosity that shines so reverently throughout the murals.
 Her design concept for the space, her bold use of the color turquoise on walls and ceiling, centers the murals into the building's Indigenous identity and envelopes the viewer in an expansive and soothing embrace.” – muralist Daniel Galvez, 2024

-Photos of several residents and building personnel with whom I regularly interacted with.
+Photos of several residents and building personnel with whom I regularly interacted.
 Through this interaction they came to know that these murals were for them, so they laid “claim” to all of them early.
 They also let me know which were their personal favorites.
 Two of murals included handprints by several adult residents and youth old enough to go through the hand-printing process.
 These youth participants, their parents, and other resident adults delighted in the thought that they would see their hand print daily and that their print would remain indefinitely.

 García-Nakata designed imagery specifically for the residents and with acknowledgement of Indigenous wisdom, both of which reconcile with her own long-held artistic and cultural context.
 “As a muralist, my intention was to create an overall place of rest and relaxation for the residents who daily venture through this open space.
 Make Things New is an affirmation for all those who experience them daily.” – Lorraine García-Nakata